arqueror/Xamarin.Forms-RadialMenu/README.md

   ![Image of Yaktocat](https://arqueror.blob.core.windows.net/publicfiles/RadialMenu_03.PNG?raw=false)

 # Adding Custom Renderers (Optional)
-Currently custom rendererers are only available for **Android and iOS (UWP coming soon)** and they adds **Dragging** capability to your RadialMenu and it is completely optional for you to use it or not.
+Currently custom rendererers are only available for **Android and iOS (UWP coming soon)** and they add **Dragging** capability to your RadialMenu and it is completely optional for you to use it or not.

 You can find the **Android** renderer here:
 - https://github.com/arqueror/Xamarin.Forms-RadialMenu/blob/master/Xamarin.Forms.RadialMenu.AndroidCore/DraggableViewRenderer.cs